-¡ Our Festival’s highlight is our bicycle show.
-Please come and show your bicycles and/or enjoy the show !
+¡ A Festival highlight is our bicycle show.
+Please come and show your bicycles and/or enjoy the Show !

 We are proud and honored that cousins Matt and Joe Rodriquez will again organize this show and will host its awards ceremony, with Aisha Santiago-Rodriguez generously managing the process.

 If you have multiple bicycles, you may drive into the park to drop them off only between 8:00 am and 9:00 am.
 All cars must be out of the park by 9:30 am.
 Bicycle show entries may be walked into the Park until 11:15 am.
 If you need help walking in bicycles, volunteers will be available.